Twisha Sharma Case: What Happened, Who Is Accused, and Where It Stands Now

 Several threads remain open and will determine whether the case produces accountability:

-• The second autopsy by AIIMS Delhi has been court-ordered and is expected imminently.
-Its findings on whether the injuries are consistent with hanging — or indicate something else — will be decisive.
+• The second autopsy report from the AIIMS Delhi panel is still awaited.
+Its findings on whether the injuries are consistent with hanging — or point to something else — will be decisive for whether the case proceeds as suicide abetment, dowry death, or homicide.

 Follow This Story on NewzAI